FAQs

 See: The International advisory Council

-6. Where is the university headquarters or campus?
+6. Where is the university campus?

 AUNOHR adopted the strategy of educating first, before it took an edifice of its own or a final and fully-equipped university campus.
 Therefore, it launched its first experience in a building owned by a social institution, renting part of it and turning it into a university-like campus.
 AUNOHR later moved to a complete but temporarily-rented building, in a beautiful town in the countryside.
-Meanwhile, it signed with the Lebanese University a protocol of cooperation allowing it to use some rooms in the LU buildings throughout the country in order to teach AUNOHR students wherever they may be.

 AUNOHR plans to build an important university campus worthy of the non-violence concept, which will be the first university campus to provide non-violence majors to Lebanon and the Arab world.